samadpls/stockseer-api/README.md

 This project is a FastAPI application that predicts the closing stock price for a given company based on user-specified parameters.
 It utilizes various machine learning models for prediction, including:

-* RandomForestRegressor
+* RandomForestRegressor 🌳
-* ExtraTreesRegressor
+* ExtraTreesRegressor 🌲
-* XGBRegressor
+* XGBRegressor 🚀
-* LinearRegression
+* LinearRegression ➖
-* KNeighborsRegressor
+* KNeighborsRegressor 🤝
-* LSTM implementation
+* LSTM implementation 🔄

 ## Data Source:

 This application utilizes the Yahoo Finance API to retrieve historical stock data for training and prediction purposes.

-## Features
+## Features✨

 * Download and preprocess historical stock data
 * Train a stock price prediction model of your choice